pmean/build-website/text/06/InformationSource.md

 -   [Stats: Conflict of Interest (February
     25, 2004)](http://www.pmean.com/weblog2004/conflict.asp)

-<U+FFFD>Just be careful that you don\'t overreact.
+<U+FFFD>Just be careful that you don't overreact.

 -   [Stats: Taking charges of conflicting interest too far (June 4, 2005)](http://www.pmean.com/weblog2005/ConflictInterestA.asp)

 **Intellectual conflict of interest**

-Of special interest, is the so-called \"intellectual conflict of interest.\" A researcher was barred from an FDA review panel because he had made some public comments that were critical of a certain drug and manufacturer.
+Of special interest, is the so-called "intellectual conflict of interest."
+A researcher was barred from an FDA review panel because he had made some public comments that were critical of a certain drug and manufacturer.